 HOS247 ELD Logbook to Rely On

-HOS247 is the leading Elogs vendor providing both Transport Canada and FMCSA compliant ELD devices.
-Dedicated account managers are assigned to every account to assist in managing electronic logs.
-The solution offers superior safety and productivity for any fleet, whether small or large.
+HOS247 is a leading elog vendor providing electronic logbooks in the US and Canada.
+The solution offers superior safety and productivity for any fleet, whether small or large, and owner-operators.

 The logging devices are straightforward to install and compatible with Android and iOS smartphones and tablets.
-All you need to do is plug the ELD into your vehicle, and it will start to record hours and miles automatically during driving.
-The app connects to ELDs via Bluetooth, displaying the driving time that drivers record.
-It is compatible with Android and iOS devices.
+All you need to do is plug the ELD into your vehicle, download the app, and it will start to record hours and miles automatically during driving.
+The app connects to device via Bluetooth to keep RODS.

-There are multiple benefits to choosing HOS247 as your Elogs provider.
-In addition to electronic logbooks, HOS247 offers features that are beneficial for successful trucking operations like GPS tracking and IFTA mileage reports calculations and fault code detection.
+There are multiple benefits to choosing HOS247 as your elog provider.
+In addition to electronic logbooks, HOS247 offers features that are beneficial for successful trucking operations like GPS tracking, IFTA mileage reports calculations and fault code detection.

 The main features of the HOS247 ELD include: